-Oil prices fell on Friday morning but are set to post their biggest monthly gain in years due to potential US strikes on Iran that could disrupt supply from the Opec member.
+Oil prices fell on Friday but posted their biggest monthly gain in years as the market factored in the threat of a US attack on Iran that could disrupt supply from the Opec member.

-On Thursday, Brent futures crossed the $70 mark for the first time since September, to close at $70.7 per barrel on concerns related to possible US intervention in Iran.
+On Thursday, Brent futures rose above the $70 mark for the first time since September, to close at $70.7 a barrel on concerns over US military action against Iran.

-“Despite the pullback, Brent is still on course for its strongest monthly gain since July 2023,” said MUFG research analyst Soojin Kim.
-“That's underpinned by a rising geopolitical risk premium linked to US President Donald Trump’s warnings of potential military strikes if Iran fails to agree to a new nuclear deal.”
+Brent's strongest monthly gain since July 2023 was “underpinned by a rising geopolitical risk premium linked to US President Donald Trump’s warnings of potential military strikes if Iran fails to agree to a new nuclear deal,” said MUFG research analyst Soojin Kim.

 Oil prices have increased, “suggesting markets are assigning a similar, if not higher, probability to near-term military action and associated supply risks”, Rystad Energy said in a note.

-The possibility of a US attack on Iran has increased in recent days, with Mr Trump dispatching the USS Abraham Lincoln carrier strike group to the Middle East.
-Mr Trump also warned Tehran that it could face a “far worse” attack than last year's strikes unless it begins talks over its nuclear programme.
+The possibility of a US attack on Iran has increased in recent days, with Mr Trump sending the USS Abraham Lincoln carrier strike group to the Middle East.
+Mr Trump also told Tehran that it could face a “far worse” attack than last year's strikes unless it begins talks over its nuclear programme.

 Iran responded to the threat by saying any US attack on the country would be seen as the “start of war”, and issued its own threat that it would respond by striking the heart of Tel Aviv.